Two brothers charged in case of missing Tennessee student

 Bobo, who was 20 at the time of her disappearance, was last seen by her brother, who told investigators he saw a man he mistook for her boyfriend lead her away from the family home in Darden, about 90 miles (145 km) southwest of Nashville.

 Jeffrey Pearcy, 42, of Holladay, Tennessee, was arraigned on Wednesday in Henderson County.
-He pleaded not guilty and posted bond, according to his attorney, Olin Baker.
+He pleaded not guilty and the court set bond at $25,000, a court clerk said.
 His next hearing was scheduled for July 1.

-Baker said prosecutors say his client saw some kind of evidence on a cell phone or electronic device.
-"My client's position is, that's untrue," said Baker.

 Mark Pearcy, whose age was not available, was charged in Decatur County and had an initial appearance in court on Wednesday.